 Expect to pay North American prices.
 I sipped on a caipirinha (7,000 TSh) and devoured the daily special: an excellent dish of rice, sesame chicken stuffed with pineapple chunks and a side of pineapple sauce for 17,000 TSh.

-For continental cuisine, baked goods and coffee, you can head over to neighbouring Cafe Miwa, the casual sister restaurant to Lemongrass.
+For continental cuisine, baked goods and coffee, you can stop at neighbouring Cafe Miwa, the casual sister restaurant to Lemongrass.

 This colourful, intimate spot is known for its natural ingredients, and fresh, healthy, Swahili-inspired lunches and dinners.
 You’ll find curries, chapati wraps, sandwiches, burgers, seafood and pancakes on the menu, as well as their popular fruit juices and smoothies.